sp2728/WSD-Mini-Project-1/gitCommands.md

 # Git Commands
 ## 1. Repository
+A repository is a storage space where your project lives.
+It can be local to a folder on your computer, or it can be a storage space on GitHub or another online host.

 You can create a new repository on your personal account or any organization as shown in the image below: